sumitchauhan09/PowerBI-Projects/README.md

 2 - Helps Understanding in department, age and gender wise attrition rate.

-3 - Educating on what departments are excelling and where we need to deep down to root cause.
+3 - Educating on what departments are excelling and where we need to deep down to understand the root cause.